What is glycerol phenylbutyrate?

 Glycerol phenylbutyrate binds with other substances in the liver and kidneys to help eliminate nitrogen from the body.
 Excess nitrogen can cause hyperammonemia (HYE-per-AM-moe-NEE-mee-a), a build-up of ammonia in the blood.
 Ammonia is very toxic when it circulates in blood and tissues and can cause permanent brain damage, coma, or death.

-Glycerol phenylbutyrate helps prevent a build-up of ammonia in the blood in people with urea cycle disorder.
-This medicine is used in adults and children who are at least 2 months old.
-Glycerol phenylbutyrate will not treat hyperammonemia.
+Glycerol phenylbutyrate helps prevent a build-up of ammonia in the blood in adults and children with urea cycle disorder. glycerol phenylbutyrate will not treat hyperammonemia.

 Glycerol phenylbutyrate is usually given together with a low-protein diet and sometimes dietary supplements.